Ap4uuk/FoundryX-Mod/README.md

 ## Overview

-Foundryx brings a modern Essentials-style experience to cross-loader Minecraft 1.21.10 servers.
+FoundryX brings a modern Essentials-style experience to cross-loader Minecraft 1.21.10 servers.
 A shared core module powers Fabric, Forge, and NeoForge builds while providing the same commands, configuration, and data storage in every environment.
 Persistent JSON storage keeps homes, warps, balances, jails, and moderation records in sync across restarts, and optional LuckPerms integration offers granular control over who can use what.

 ## Feature highlights